Zunawe/vecn/README.md

 [![Build Status](https://travis-ci.org/Zunawe/vecn.svg?branch=master)](https://travis-ci.org/Zunawe/vecn) [![Coverage Status](https://coveralls.io/repos/github/Zunawe/vecn/badge.svg?branch=master)](https://coveralls.io/github/Zunawe/vecn?branch=master) [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)

 Allows for the creation of vectors of arbitrary dimension that are also JavaScript `Arrays`.
+There are a number of useful numeric methods that can be performed once you make a vector such as componentwise arithmetic, dot products, normalization, etc...
+Though the vectors are directly mutable via `Array` methods and direct setting of values, all methods behave in an immutable way (i.e. they create and return a new object).
 These arrays are fixed-length and accept only numbers as input, though they generally decay gracefully into regular `Arrays`.
 For example, you're allowed to use `map`, `reduce`, `concat`, and other `Array` methods, and if the result is a valid `vec`, a `vec` will be returned.
 Otherwise, you'll get back a standard `Array` with the new elements.
 These are specifically overloaded methods, so experimental, custom, and rebound methods aren't guaranteed to work.

 ## Install